-The objective of this Neighborhood Development Plan (NDP) for River Islands Lakeside East District, which is comprised of Stage 2A, is to create an urban community that feels as if it grew within the context of the California Delta and riverways as a corridor between the rural agricultural and country living of the San Joaquin Valley, paying homage to this unique and historical region.
+The objective of this Neighborhood Development Plan (NDP) for River Islands Old River District is to create an urban community that feels as if it grew within the context of the California Delta and riverways as a corridor between the rural agricultural and country living of the San Joaquin Valley, paying homage to this unique and historical region.
 The River Islands Community seeks to continue the unique spirit of the San Joaquin Valley by once again creating a parcel of ground that will grow a community and recreational way of life that celebrates the San Joaquin River.